r-hub/blog/content/post/2021-01-05-oauth2/index.md

 )
 ```

+All of this only works if your code automatically renews the access token, and if the refresh token is re-usable and valid for a long enough time.
+After one year or so, depending on the API, you will have to re-create your httr token file because the refresh token will have expired.

 ### Secret access token, secret refresh token

 Now if you are storing your HTTP interactions to disk e.g. if using the vcr package for http testing, you will need to know how the secrets are used in HTTP request.
 Often,